Protocols to measure the non-Abelian Berry phase by pumping a spin qubit through a quantum-dot loop: Introduction

 Recent demonstrations of coherent electron and hole spin control in semiconductor quantum dot arrays \cite{Hendrickx2021AProcessor, hendrickx2023sweetspot, Madzik2022PrecisionSilicon, Noiri2022FastSilicon, Xue2022QuantumThreshold, Philips2022UniversalSilicon} represent milestones toward a fault-tolerant quantum processor of spin qubits.
 In such devices, spin-orbit interaction often plays an important role.
 For example, in the presence of a magnetic field, it enables resonant control of a spin qubit using an ac electric field \cite{Golovach2006Electric-dipole-inducedDots, Nowack2007CoherentFields, Crippa2018ElectricalQubits}.

 In the absence of a magnetic field, spin-orbit coupling does not break the twofold Kramers degeneracy of a spin qubit.
 However, spin-orbit does trigger qubit dynamics in the presence of time-dependent electric fields via geometric effects.
-On the one hand, if electric fields are intentionally used to move the qubit adiabatically along a closed loop in real space (such as in a loop of 3 quantum dots, as shown in Fig.~\ref{fig:experiment}a), then the qubit state undergoes a nontrivial time evolution in the two-dimensional Kramers-degenerate subspace, described by a path-dependent propagator that is often called the non-Abelian Berry phase \cite{Wilczek1984AppearanceSystems,Golovach2010HolonomicDots,San-Jose2008GeometricDecoherence, prem2023longitudinal}.
-Quantum gates based on such adiabatic control form the building blocks of holonomic quantum computing \cite{Zanardi1999HolonomicComputation}.
-On the other hand, the same mechanism implies that the interplay of spin-orbit coupling and electrical fluctuations lead to geometrical qubit dephasing \cite{San-Jose2008GeometricDecoherence, San-Jose2006GeometricalDots}.
-To our knowledge, these geometric effects predicted for spin-orbit-coupled particles have not yet been demonstrated experimentally.
+On the one hand, if electric fields are intentionally used to move the qubit adiabatically along a closed loop in real space [such as in a loop of 3 quantum dots, as shown in Fig.~\ref{fig:experiment}(a)], then the qubit state undergoes a nontrivial time evolution in the two-dimensional Kramers-degenerate subspace, described by a path-dependent propagator that is often called the non-Abelian Berry phase \cite{Wilczek1984AppearanceSystems,Golovach2010HolonomicDots,San-Jose2008GeometricDecoherence, prem2023longitudinal}.